aenoshrajora/OSINTel-Dashboard/README.md

 # OSINTel - OSINT Dashboard

-**A dynamic, Flask-based web application providing a centralized interface for executing various open-source intelligence (OSINT) and cybersecurity command-line tools.**
+**A dynamic, Flask-based web application providing a centralized interface for executing various open-source intelligence (OSINT) and cybersecurity command-line tools.
+This repository has been expanded: the tool-list was upgraded from the original OSINT-focused pack to include a full suite of recon utilities (now 43 tools total).
+This change is additive — the UI, history, and workflow stay the same; you’re simply getting a much broader set of tools wired into the same dashboard.**

 This dashboard allows users to:
 *   Run pre-configured and user-added OSINT tools through an easy-to-use web UI.